 There are several absolutely free VPN apps available, but be very careful as only a few of these are safe.
 The reliable ones include Winscribe, ProtonVPN, TunnelBear, and Hide.Me.

 Some free VPNs are safe, but same may not be safe.
 Always do your research before deciding to use a free of cost VPN on your device.

 There’s no such thing as free lunch.
-Free VPNs are free for a reason.
+Totally free VPN services are free for a reason.
 Many have a clandestine business model that’s not benign and often illegal.
 It’s best not to use VPN rather than using shady VPN providers, at least you know who’s collecting your data.